-Queenstown tipped to be closed by Friday
+Queenstown in crisis: Resort town tipped to be closed by Friday

 There were 51 cases of Covid-19 confirmed across Otago and Southland yesterday, all but 10 of them in Queenstown or Wanaka.

-With an ever-increasing list of bars, restaurants, and tourist attractions listed as locations of interest or places where people with Covid-19 came into contact with other patrons and staff, Queenstown Chamber of Commerce chief executive Ruth Stokes predicted "everywhere will be closed by Friday".
+With an ever-increasing list of bars, restaurants and tourist attractions listed as locations of interest or places where people with Covid-19 came into contact with other patrons and staff, Queenstown Chamber of Commerce chief executive Ruth Stokes predicted "everywhere will be closed by Friday".

 The expectation was that everyone in close contact with a Covid-19 case meant many employees were unable to work and with a severe labour shortage in the resort town, few places would be able to stay open, Stokes said.

-Nationally, 981 new cases were reported, a rapid surge in numbers which prompted the Government to move New Zealand into Phase 2 of the Red light setting as at 11.59pm tonight.
+Nationally, 981 new cases were reported, a rapid surge in numbers which prompted the Government to move New Zealand into phase 2 of the Red light setting as of 11.59pm tonight.

 That would reduce the time required for people to stay in isolation, but that would make little difference to Queenstown businesses, Stokes told Radio New Zealand.